Ancastal/TikTok-Researcher/README.md

 - Improved search capabilities (by keywords, author, hashtags, trends)
 - Machine translation from and into any high-resource language.
+- Optimization of the TikTok API library.
+- UI Optimization.

 ## License